Tetrax-10/Spicetify-Extensions/Sort-by-Play-count/README.md

 Sort Playlists, All songs of a Artist, Albums by :

-* Play Count using Spotify and Last.FM
+* Play Count (Spotify's Playcount)

+* Popularity (Spotify's Popularity) (Trending)

-* Scrobbles - How many times every single listener has listened to that song
+* Scrobbles - How many times every single listener has listened to that song (Last.FM)

-* Personal Scrobbles - How many times you have listened to that song
+* Personal Scrobbles - How many times you have listened to that song (Last.FM with Login)

 Sorted Songs just get Added to Queue, you can even create a playlist by `Ctrl+A` and drag and drop songs to the playlist from Queue